-This granola recipe is also far more healthy, since it’s made with all natural, unprocessed ingredients, and is naturally sweetened.
-You just can’t beat freshly baked granola! (side note: it also makes the house smell incredible!)
+This granola is far more healthy, since it’s made with all-natural, unprocessed ingredients, and is naturally sweetened.
+You just can’t beat freshly baked granola!

-What’s more, this recipe calls for soaked nuts and seeds, making them more easily digestible for the body, plus they contain fewer antinutrients like phytic acid and enzyme inhibitors!
+What’s more, this recipe incorporates soaked nuts and seeds, making this mix more easily digestible for the body, as it contains fewer antinutrients like phytic acid and enzyme inhibitors.

-Before we get started in learning how to make this super delicious granola – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!
+Before we get started in learning how to make this oat-free granola – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

-Note: Instead of sweetening with honey or maple syrup, you can switch it up by using 1/2 cup of a sweet spice or flora tea, like chai or orange.
-However, if you do this, you’ll need to bake the granola for longer as it will be wetter.
+Instead of sweetening your granola with honey or maple syrup, you can change it up by using 1/2 cup of sweet tea, like chai – you’ll just need to bake the granola for longer.

 - 1/2 cup soaked pepitas

-- 3 tbsp maple syrup or raw honey
+- 1/3 cup maple syrup or raw honey

-- Add the liquid (the coconut oil becomes liquid on a warm day, however, if it’s in a solidified state, heat it over a low temperature on the stove first until it becomes melted).
-Stir together well so the sticky liquid coats and covers everything and the mixture forms into clusters.
-Let it sit and soak in for 1 minute.
+- Add the liquid ingredients and stir well so it coats and covers everything and the mixture forms into clusters.
+Let it sit and soak in for 5 minutes.

-- Spread evenly onto a baking tray lined with parchment paper (or reusable silicon baking sheets), and bake for 20 minutes.
-Don’t stir or you’ll prevent clusters from forming.
+- Spread evenly onto a baking tray lined with parchment paper, and bake for 20 minutes.
+Don’t stir or you’ll prevent the clusters from forming.

 - Remove from the oven then spin the tray around so the other side of the pan gets heat from the back of the oven and the mix can bake evenly.

 - Return to the oven and bake for another 10-15 minutes, checking every so often to make sure the cluster chunks don’t burn.
-Once golden brown, remove from the oven and allow it to cool in the tray without moving the clumps (or they’ll break apart).
+Once golden brown, remove the tray from the oven and allow the granola to cool on the tray.

-- Add in the dried fruit and coconut flakes (you can toast the flakes beforehand to give them a stronger coconutty flavour), then break off clusters and chunks and store in a jar with a airtight lid.
-Enjoy!!
+- Add in the dried fruit and coconut flakes, then break off the clusters and chunks and store in a jar with an airtight lid.